Legal Committee of the General Conference

 * At its 32nd session (2003), the General Conference decided to increase the number of the members of the Legal Committee to 24 (Resolution 32 C/78) as of the election to take place at its 33rd session.

-** At the 38th session of the General Conference, Group II presented one candidate for the three vacant seats, Group V(a) presented two candidates for the three vacant seats and Group V(b) presented one candidate for the four vacant seats.
-Consequently, at its 38th session, the General Conference elected only 18 members to the Legal Committee for the 39th session of the General Conference.
+** At its 39th session (2017), Group I presented two candidates for the five vacant seats, Group II did not present candidates for the three vacant seats, Group IV presented three candidates for the four vacant seats and Group V(a) presented two candidates for the three vacant seats; as a result, the General Conference elected only 16 members to the Legal Committee for the 40th session of the General Conference).

 (b) agenda items referred to it by the General Conference;

-The Committee shall submit its reports either directly to the General Conference or to the referring organ or the organ which has been designated by the General Conference.
+The Committee shall submit its reports concerning questions (a) to (e) above either directly to the General Conference or to the referring organ or the organ which has been designated by the General Conference.

 The Legal Committee may be consulted on any question concerning the interpretation of the Constitution and of the rules and regulations.